Skip to content

 How much should a startup budget for lead generation?

-At seed, most founders start with a lean retainer or a fractional engagement, often in the low thousands per month, and treat the first 60 to 90 days as a paid experiment rather than a scaled program.
-By Series A, with a working motion and revenue, a fuller done-for-you retainer in the $5,000 to $10,000-plus a month range becomes realistic (Belkins, WebFX).
-Budget to prove the motion first, then scale spend against a cost per meeting and close rate you have actually measured.
+Budget from what a closed customer is worth to you, not from a market average.
+At seed, buy a paid experiment: a lean retainer or a fractional engagement, and treat the first 60 to 90 days as a test of whether outbound works for your ICP at all.
+By Series A, with a working motion and revenue, a fuller done-for-you retainer becomes realistic, because the spend is justified by a cost per meeting and close rate you can already point to.
+Prove the motion small, then scale against numbers you have measured.

 Rahul Bageria, co-founder of Real Good GTM